 Despite her grandmother's fury, Isabella would end up marrying George.
 Unfortunately, the woman passed away before her only grandchild's wedding, leaving Benjamin Felix a widow, just like his son, Jeffery, whom never remarried after his wife was killed in the Denison car wreck.
 Isabella used to hint that her father believed himself guilty of his wife killing Conrad's family.
 He should have never allowed her to go driving after that argument they had.

-Benjamin didn't seem to mind that his granddaughter was marrying George, and happily retired from his management position of the Sherman Macy's Building, gave it to Jeffery, and moved in with Conrad, George and Isabella to help take care of his grandchildren.
+Benjamin didn't seem to mind that his granddaughter was marrying George, and happily retired from his management position at the department store his family had owned for almost fifty-years,, gave it to Jeffery, and moved in with Conrad, George and Isabella to help take care of his grandchildren.
 They seemed to make his life worth living.

 I once overheard Conrad saying to Benjamin that he could never understand why the car was heading east across town?
 That was not the direction to Oklahoma City.
 Benjamin responded that some questions were never meant to be answered.
 The fate of his daughter-in-law, and Conrad's family would remain a mystery until the end of time when the Lord told them himself.
 That was the last time anyone talked about that fatal accident.
 I wondered if they would bring it up tonight when they came over.

 George used to tell me that his first memory was of Uncle Conrad taking him to Denison to Fairview Cemetery to visit his parent's and grandparent's graves every Sunday.
 It was the Lord's Day and it was for worshiping him, napping, eating a light lunch and genealogy work.
 You never purchased anything, or listened to the radio on Sundays.
 God allowed genealogy work because it was important for him and your family in the afterlife.
 That was why Conrad and George did genealogy research, and their vacations revolved around museums, libraries, cemeteries and visiting elderly relatives.